atomtec/NotifcationPOC/README.md

 ## Scope
 ---

-This app is pop used to demonstrate the Push Notification capabilities of Amazaon's Simple Notification Services and Azure Notification Hub
+This app is poc used to demonstrate the Push Notification capabilities of Amazaon's Simple Notification Services and Azure Notification Hub

 ## Architecture

 This app uses a **MVVM** architecture with the local data base holding the topics in case of AWS .
 The data is synced with the cloud providers as per user's choice .
-The Azure version currently  does not support topics The app has code for both aws and Azure connectivity which is separated y its respective build flavours .
+The Azure version currently  does not support topics The app has code for both aws and Azure connectivity which is separated by its respective build flavours .

 It also uses **Daggger2** for dependency injection